 The following issues, amongst others, will be examined:

-Design an implementation that fast and cope with possible availability issues of the originstamp.org service.
+Design a implementation that copes with possible availability issues of the originstamp.org service.
+There are different possibilities:

+The simplest one is just to tell the user to upload his content later or to disclaim the DTT service.

+Another one would be that the SHA-2 is calculated and given to a holding stack on the provider side until the service is up again.
+Of course, the user is informed also.

-Design or adapt an overview page – so that every user can see their submissions and contributions including the timestamps.
-Also included is a direct verifying function.
+Design or adapt an overview page – so that every user and provider, with corresponding DTT, can see:

+Uploaded content (papers, additional data, …) and its different versions

+Contributions/ reviews

+Messaging

+All DTTs are downloadable

+Verifying function is given as well

+Provide on the option for DTT well communicated at any relevant uploading/ form spot.

 Briefly evaluate the prototype with testers.

 Integration in major systems

 After we established contact to major system providers and have the permission to work on their code, we try to integrate the CryptSubmit framework with the experience we’ve gained with the prototype.
 This should happen in close contact with the providers.
-Also, the in the above-mentioned section issues will be further examined.

 Expected Results

-The expected and/ or desirable result is to have the CryptSubmit framework well integrated in major systems.
+The expected and/ or desirable result is to have the CryptSubmit framework well integrated in hopefully at least one major system like arxiv.org or easychair.org.
 As well that this process is well documented and easily reproducible.

-It should meet the terms of feasibility, usability, reliability and availability.
+With this approach users of available submission, pre-printing and conference management systems get more aware of origin and license issues as well that the use of the tools to protect content evidently proof is much easier and built in.
+So, the services get safer to use.
+This prevents the credulous nature of many users to blind trust in services.

 Work Plan